healthyregions/NJ-opioidenv/data_final/metadata/metadata_ndvi.md

 The data file describes the average NDVI for each municipality in NJ over the course of the summer months in 2018 (May 29, 2018 - September 3, 2018).

 ## DESCRIPTION OF DATA MANIPULATION:
 USGS puts out a .tif image for every 6-day period, which I downloaded from their website.
 I specified the period of time, navigated to "Vegetation Monitoring," and selected eMODIS NDVI V6.
 I loaded each of these .tif images (14 images) into my R environment, calculated an average for each raster, cropped the averaged image to a reprojected municipal shapefile (reprojected to the USGS projection), masked the cropped image to the reprojected shapefile, extracted the data, and then merged it to the municipal shapefile.
+I then removed the spatial data and saved the file as a .csv.

 ## KEY VARIABLE NAMES AND DEFINITIONS:
-V1 = NDVI
+municipality = municiaplity name ndvi = ndvi

 ## LINK TO DESCRIPTIVE STATISTICS:
 *Provide directory link to file with DS*